Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <!---
 [<img src="benefits_2.png" alt="Benefits of cloud computing" width="100%" height="100%" ><small>**_Stop spending money to run and maintain data centers_**</small>]()-->

+Computing in data centers often requires you to spend more money and time managing infrastructure and servers.<br>
+A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.

 ####   3. Stop guessing capacity